OUIsolutions/Element-404/README.md

 </html>
 ```
 ## Triggers
-for defining an trigger, you just need to pass, the trigger with the prefix "render_" if you want to update the ui
+for defining a trigger, you just need to pass, the trigger with the prefix "render_" if you want to update the ui
+otherwise just pass the trigger,but the ui will not be updated.
 ```js